Mari3/IMOVE/README.md

 ### imove
 This is the main application.
 It processes the camera input and turns it into the graphics that are to be projected by the projector.
-From cli: ./dist/imove config/test.yml config/sceneconfig.yml
-Assuming 0 is the id of the primary camera of the OS.
+From cli (run from repository root): ./imove config/test.yml config/sceneconfig.yml Assuming 0 is the id of the primary camera of the OS.

 ### calibration
 This is used to calibrate the program, so that certain setup-specific variables, such as the location of the projection in the camera view, can be determined beforehand.
-From cli: ./calibration config/test.yml 0 1920 1027
+From cli (run from repository root): ./calibration config/test.yml 0 1920 1027
 Assuming 0 is the id of the primary camera of the OS.

 ### scene-integration